Church's: History

 and has since expanded its outlets overseas.
 In 2014 the company employed 650 people.
 The same year, Church's took over adjacent premises in St James Road, formerly a tram and later a bus depot, in anticipation of further expansion which was expected to create up to 140 more jobs.

 Some have criticised Prada's management of Church's, citing a shift towards a fashion company moving away from traditional designs and workmanship resulting in gradual decrease of quality.

 In 2016, the Company appointed a new CEO.
 Despite the openings of new luxury boutiques and the uplift of retail price, Church & Co reported losses and reduced the workforce in its plant in Northampton.

 Locations

 Its main installations are located in the St James area of Northampton, with an estimated production capacity of 5,000 pairs per week, 70% of which are exported all over the world.
 Besides products sold to resellers and individual customers, the company has retail stores in Belgium, France, Italy, Japan, Singapore, Spain, Switzerland, and UK.

 Notable customers

 British Prime Minister Tony Blair had a "lucky pair" of Church's black 310 brogues, which he wore to every session of Prime Minister's Questions for ten years.

+On the ‘Joe and James Fact Up’ Podcast, hosted by Joe Thomas and James Buckley, if was revealed that Thomas wore a pair of Church’s shoes when he first met his wife, Hannah Tointon.